CarlG96/ultima-gym/README.md

 * The Hero Image and Welcome Message
     * The Hero Image and Welcome Message show an image of a man running on a treadmill and an orange background/ white text text container displaying the words "Welcome to a New Kind of Gym".
     * The Hero Image has an animation play to slightly zoom in on the image to give the impression of movement which is fitting for a website about fitness.
     * The Welcome Message and the Hero Image are changed significantly on smaller screen sizes to not affect the layout of the website too much by taking up too much space.
-The welcome message is hidden at smaller screen sizes and the eventually decreases in size on smaller screen sizes.
+The welcome message is hidden at smaller screen sizes and the hero image eventually decreases in size on smaller screen sizes.

 * The Our Mission Section
     * The Our Mission Section is split into two: a paragraph of text explaining the purpose of Ultima Gym and an image of a woman doing pushups.
 On larger screen sizes this displays as the paragraph being on the left hand side of the screen and the image being on the right hand side; on smaller screen sizes the display is block-style with the paragraph coming first and the then the image of the woman doing pushups below it.